gadiMaizlerCodespread/smartTrader-db/README.md

     4. bugs
     5. homepage
 - Set process title on '/src/index.js'
-- Server folder contains a basic example of writing mocha unit-test.
+- Server folder contains a basic example of writing mocha unit-test - delete or modify to suite your needs.
 - jsconfig.json & .babelrc files contains list of module alias (for absolute path references) - you can modify it as you like.

 ## Debugging